Modern Slavery Act Statement 2021

 We behave in a responsible and ethical way and take modern day slavery and human trafficking extremely seriously .We are fully committed to taking action to combat modern day slavery and human trafficking and also to uphold human rights across all of our business and our supply chain.

-Having a clear understanding and knowledge of our Supply base is fundamental to our business to ensure that we approach the issue of dealing with modern day slavery and human trafficking.
+Knowing our Supply base is fundamental to our business to ensure that we approach the issue of dealing with modern day slavery and human trafficking.

 We require all of our suppliers and factories involved in the manufacture of goods to comply with our Ethical Trading Policy.
 Within our Ethical Trading policy it clearly highlights that our suppliers have an obligation to ensure that employment is chosen freely.

 We will only work with suppliers who provide their employees with a safe and healthy working environment.
-Suppliers must conform to the labour and health laws of the country of manufacture as a minimum.
+Suppliers must conform to the labour and Health Laws of the country of manufacture as a minimum.

 Our Suppliers shall recognise the dignity of the individual.
 They will not use slavery, involuntary prison or forced labour.